ajwinniwja/Learning_Git/README.md

 # Learning\_Git

-This is creating just for learning git.
+This is creating just for learning and GitHub and git .

-hello peter how are  you.